danielcbit/apcctrl/doc/manual/manual.rst

 ``/etc/apcctrl`` directory.

-These events are sent to the system log, optionally sent to the temporary events file (``/etc/apcctrl/apcupsd.events``), and they also generate a call to ``/etc/apcctrl/apccontrol`` which in turn will call any scripts you have placed in the ``/etc/apcctrl`` directory.
+These events are sent to the system log, optionally sent to the temporary events file (``/etc/apcctrl/apcctrl.events``), and they also generate a call to ``/etc/apcctrl/apccontrol`` which in turn will call any scripts you have placed in the ``/etc/apcctrl`` directory.

-Normally, ``/etc/apcctrl/apccontrol`` is called only by apcupsd.
+Normally, ``/etc/apcctrl/apccontrol`` is called only by apcctrl.
 Consequently, you should not invoke it directly.
 However, it is important to understand how it functions, and in some cases, you may want to change the messages that it prints using ``wall``.
 We recommend that you do so by writing your own script to be invoked by ``apccontrol`` rather than by modifying apccontrol directly.
-This makes it easier for you to upgrade to the next version of apcupsd
+This makes it easier for you to upgrade to the next version of apcctrl

 In other case, you may want to write your own shell scripts that will be invoked by apccontrol.
 For example, when a power fail